morhilai/ravendb-jvm-tutorials/README.md

 1. Download the zip bundle from https://ravendb.net/download and unzip in a local drive folder
 2. Register a free community license from https://ravendb.net/buy
 3. In PowerShell, run either .\run.ps1 (console mode app) or .\setup-as-service.ps1 (service mode app) and follow the installation instructions
 4. Once installed, the RavenDB Studio will automatically launch in your default browser.
-Open the 'about' tab to activate your license
+Open the 'about' tab to register your license
 5. Create your first database

 ## How to run the demo